Privacy Policy

 We respect your privacy and take the handling of personal information seriously.

 In this Privacy Policy, “personal information” means information or an opinion about an identified individual or an individual who is reasonably identifiable.
+“Sensitive information” has the meaning given in the Privacy Act 1988 (Cth) and includes health and biometric information.

 2. What information we collect